Dart-Code/Website/_docs/recommended-settings.md

 		"editor.tabCompletion": "onlySnippets",

 		// By default, VS Code will populate code completion with words found in the
-		// current file when a language service does not provide its own completions.
+		// matching documents when a language service does not provide its own completions.
 		// This results in code completion suggesting words when editing comments and
 		// strings.
 This setting will prevent that.
-		"editor.wordBasedSuggestions": false,
+		"editor.wordBasedSuggestions": "off",
 	}
 }
 ```